panda3d/panda3d/README.md

 ```

 Once Panda3D has built, you can either install the .deb or .rpm package that
-it produced, depending on which Linux distribution you are using.
+is produced, depending on which Linux distribution you are using.
 For example,
 to install the package on Debian or Ubuntu, use this:

 ```bash